OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Where a target field can be overridden by a step, it usually means that deployment patterns like feature branches benefit from deploying to a new resource.

 Where a field references a uninstantiable resource that can be overidden on a step, consider how such resources can be created as part of a deployment.
 It may be a case of documenting a Terraform, CloudFormation, or ARM Template that creates the necessary resources.
-Or it may be worth provding custom steps that create these resources.
+Or it may be worth providing custom steps that create these resources.

 ## Watch for changing variables